CLARIAH/clariah-plus/README.md

 # CLARIAH Interest Group on Annotation Infrastructure

-This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Annotation Infrastructure
+This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Annotation Infrastructure.
+Other [CLARIAH Interest Groups](#-other-interets-groups) are listed below.

 ## Introduction